-Reinforcement Learning is a subfield of Machine Learning, but is also a general purpose formalism for automated decision-making and AI.
-This course introduces you to statistical learning techniques where an agent explicitly takes actions and interacts with the world.
+Reinforcement Learning is a subfield of Machine Learning but is also a general-purpose formalism for automated decision-making and AI.
+This course introduces you to statistical learning techniques where an agent explicitly takes action and interacts with the world.
 Understanding the importance and challenges of learning agents that make decisions is of vital importance today, with more and more companies interested in interactive agents and intelligent decision-making.

 By the end of this Specialization, learners will understand the foundations of much of modern probabilistic artificial intelligence (AI) and be prepared to take more advanced courses or to apply AI tools and ideas to real-world problems.
 This content will focus on “small-scale” problems in order to understand the foundations of Reinforcement Learning, as taught by world-renowned experts at the University of Alberta, Faculty of Science.

 The tools learned in this Specialization can be applied to game development (AI), customer interaction (how a website interacts with customers), smart assistants, recommender systems, supply chain, industrial control, finance, oil & gas pipelines, industrial control systems, and more.